 Let's start with A New Hope

-The opening scene involves Stormtroopers boarding Princess Leia's ship, the Tantive IV.
+The opening scene of A New Hope involves Stormtroopers boarding Princess Leia's ship, the Tantive IV.
 The entry hatch is blasted and out swarm the troopers into their own kill box they just created.
 They then proceed to – you guessed it – kill most of the men aboard the vessel using their blasters.
 They basically shot their way out of a hole in the wall.

-They were deadly, accurate and later on one of them was even able to quickly switch to stun and take down Princess Leia herself.
+They were deadly accurate and, later on, one of them was even able to quickly switch to stun and take down Princess Leia herself.
 Mission accomplished boys.

-Also remember that Aunt Beru and Uncle Own were turned into crispy critters.
+Also, remember that Aunt Beru and Uncle Own were turned into crispy critters.

 A few scenes later and we are on board the Death Star.
-Which is where all the talk of Stormtroopers missing appears to stem from.
-Queue the prison cell block breaking out.
+This is where all the talk of Stormtroopers missing appears to stem from.
+Cue the prison cell block breaking out.
 Our heroes are pinned down in a corridor with cloned marksmen shooting at them with some serious firepower and they all miss.
 Yep – you got us there.

-But hold the phone, don't we find out after our heroes escape that Governor Tarkin had ordered a homing beacon placed on the Falcon in an attempt to learn the location of the rebel forces?
+But hold the phone, don't we find out after our heroes escape that Governor Tarkin had ordered a homing beacon placed on the Falcon in an attempt to learn the location of the Rebel forces?
 He was pretty serious about finding them, you'll recall he blew up Alderaan to try and get the location from Princess Leia.

-So if it was that important for Tarkin to learn the location of the rebels secret base do you think he would allow the Stormtroopers to actually harm our heroes?
-The reality is Tarkin actually let them escape so our heroes would inadvertently lead him to the rebel fleet.
+So, if it was that important for Tarkin to learn the location of the Rebels' secret base, do you think he would allow the Stormtroopers to actually harm our heroes?
+The reality is Tarkin actually let them escape so our heroes would inadvertently lead him to the Rebel fleet.

 This means the Stormtroopers were deliberately missing their supposed targets.